AbdelrahmanAshry/CV-Project/README.md

 this information was used to monitor training progress and avoid overfitting.

 ### Future Improvements
-Real-Time Deployment: Convert the model into TensorFlow Lite for deployment on edge devices like Raspberry Pi.
+- **Real time deployment**: Convert the model into TensorFlow Lite for deployment on edge devices like Raspberry Pi.
-Complex Behavior Detection: Extend the model to detect other behaviors in retail settings.
+- **Complex Behaviour detection**: Extend the model to detect other behaviors in retail settings.
 ### Conclusion
 This project serves as a foundation for developing an AI-based video classification system that can be used to detect shoplifting in real-time.
 It leverages advanced deep learning models and preprocessing techniques to ensure high accuracy and efficiency.